Credit: Discover Halifax

 Go Skating at the Emera Oval

 Grab your skates and helmets, and head out for an afternoon of family fun at The Oval.
 The snow fun does not have to stop when the rink closes for the day.
-If there is snow Christmas, spend some time having a snowball fight with the family or even build a snowman.
+If there is snow on Christmas day, spend some time having a snowball fight with the family or even build a snowman.
+Details

 Christmas Day Lunch/Dinner